 Item # Item Title Completion Instructions e.
-The total acreage for Insured's Instructions: For all of the units listed in item 11, each unit listed in item check "Yes" only if the total acreage for each unit listed in 11 above (if measured item 11 (if measured or re-measured) would be within 5% or re-measured) would of what you reported on your AR; otherwise, check "No." be within 5% of what you reported on your If you checked "No," list the units listed in item 11 for acreage report? which "no" applies.
+The total acreage for Insured's Instructions: For all of the units listed in item 11, each unit listed in item check "Yes" only if the total acreage for each unit listed in 11 above (if measured item 11 (if measured or re-measured) would be within 5% or re-measured) would of what you reported on your AR; otherwise, check "No." be within 5% of what you reported on your If you checked "No," list the units listed in item 11 for acreage report? which "No" applies.
 Pre-printed Statements abov e the insured's certification/signature blocks.
-28 Insured or Verifier - Make n o entry misured of verifier iviance in Insured's Instructions: The insured or the insured's 29 Insured's Signature and authorized representative signs the form and enters the date 2) Date of Signature signed.
-Verifier's completion instructions · After the verifier has verified that the crop/unit(s) has met all of the required criteria for processing the claim as an Company Use only: SCP claim in (including the required documentation 20 provided with this form), has transferred the information to 30 Verifier's Signature, Code a PW and attached a copy of this form to the PW, the #, and Signature Date verifier must sign the form, must enter the verifier's code number, and must enter the signature date the verifier signed the form.
+28 Insured or Verifier - Make no entry Insured's Instructions: The insured or the insured's 29 Insured's Signature and authorized representative signs the form and enters the date Date of Signature signed.
+Verifier's completion instructions After the verifier has verified that the crop/unit(s) has met all of the required criteria for processing the claim as an Company Use only: SCP claim in (including the required documentation 30 provided with this form), has transferred the information to 30 Verifier's Signature, Code a PW and attached a copy of this form to the PW, the #, and Signature Date verifier must sign the form, must enter the verifier's code number, and must enter the signature date the verifier signed the form.
 If there is any crop/unit listed above that does not meet the qualifications, the verifier is to list these on the form.
-31 Page of Insured's Instructions: Enter the page numbers (Example: 1 age01 Page 1 of 1, Page 1 of 2, Page 2 of 2, etc.).
+31 Pageof Insured's Instructions: Enter the page numbers (Example: Page 1 of 1, Page 1 of 2, Page 2 of 2, etc.).